Graham Arnold: Vegalta Sendai

 In the month of November 2013 Graham was a target for a few clubs in Asia, especially Vegalta Sendai in Japan's J1 League.
 Although interest again raised from the Australian Football Federation to make Graham the national team coach, he always wanted to stay in club football over the national team setup and within weeks agreed terms with Sendai to be the first Australian coach to coach at the highest level in Japanese football.
 Graham recruited his assistant from the Central Coast Mariners Andrew Clark to join him in Japan.
-On 9 April 2014, it was announced by Vegalta Sendai that Arnold had mutually terminated his contract after an winless 6-game streak endured by Sendai.
+On 9 April 2014, it was announced by Vegalta Sendai that Arnold had mutually terminated his contract.

 Sydney FC

-2014–2015 Season
+2014–15 season

 Arnold was appointed as the new head coach of Sydney FC on 8 May 2014.
 In his first season with the Sky Blues, they were runners-up in the 2014–15 A-League season, finishing second behind Melbourne Victory, and losing the 2015 A-League Grand Final to them.

-2015–2016 Season
+2015–16 season

 After the successful 2014–15 season, they saw an unsuccessful 2015–16 A-League season, finishing in 7th place and missing out on the Finals Series.
 He was, however, able to lead the team to a top place finish in Group H for their 2016 AFC Champions League campaign.
 They were eventually knocked out by Chinese team Shandong Luneng 3–3 on aggregate in the Round of 16.